evobe/evobe/Study Info/azure.md

 the subscription page shows the details and costs of the subscription, can break the cost down in several ways, can set pricing alerts for different events
-Polices (written in json) allow for rules set - like minimum OS version, etc. polices can be assigned to subscriptions and resource groups, can also make exclusions, the exclusion can block or just report when the policy is violated, non-compliance message can also be set, the compliance tab allows you to see what does meet the policy and provide remediation, there are many templates and each template can be modified to fit specific use-cases how would you test a policy - most policies take about 30 min to enable tags allow you to logically manage resources and groups, a key/value pairing - SERVERS - production, US - network, etc, details on who manages the resources, another way to manage without assigning to resource groups, no templates since this is all self made, can set a policy that enforces tags
+Polices (written in json) allow for rules set - like minimum OS version, etc. polices can be assigned to subscriptions and resource groups, can also make exclusions, the exclusion can block or just report when the policy is violated, non-compliance message can also be set, the compliance tab allows you to see what does meet the policy and provide remediation, there are many templates and each template can be modified to fit specific use-cases how would you test a policy - most policies take about 30 min to enable policy initiatves is a set of policy definitions that can be applied to new deployments tags allow you to logically manage resources and groups, a key/value pairing - SERVERS - production, US - network, etc, details on who manages the resources, another way to manage without assigning to resource groups, no templates since this is all self made, can set a policy that enforces tags
 resources can be moved from one resource group to another or even another subscription, or a region, once that's done things that depend on the resource need to be updated since the resource ID will change